clan-lol/clan-core/clanModules/sunshine/README.md

+---
-A desktop streaming server optimized for remote gaming and synchronized movie viewing.
+description = "A desktop streaming server optimized for remote gaming and synchronized movie viewing."
 ---